Workplace Violence Policy

 (iv) Stalking an employee with the intent of causing fear of material harm to the physical safety and health of such employee when such stalking has arisen through and in the course of employment.

-The College will address any complaint of Workplace Violence.
+The University will address any complaint of Workplace Violence.

-Any individual who makes threats of violence, implied or direct, on college owned or leased property during any College sponsored activity may be subject to removal from the premises or removal from the activity.
+Any individual who makes threats of violence, implied or direct, on university owned or leased property during any University sponsored activity may be subject to removal from the premises or removal from the activity.

-In accordance with the SUNY Empire Firearms Policy, Empire State College prohibits any person from possessing firearms at any College facility or College-sponsored activity without the written authorization of the College President.
+In accordance with the SUNY Empire Firearms Policy, Empire State University prohibits any person from possessing firearms at any University facility or University-sponsored activity without the written authorization of the University President.

-The college prohibits any conduct as defined in the definition of Workplace Violence.
+The University prohibits any conduct as defined in the definition of Workplace Violence.
 Some examples include, but are not limited to:

 - the use of force with the intent to cause physical harm or serious physical harm